The Teradata Primary Index and Hash Collisions

 - Each AMP receives approx. 625,000 rows

-We calculated the respective DSW, AMP, and number of collisions for all possible input values.
+We computed the DSW, AMP, and collision count for every conceivable input value.

-Now let’s look at the same scenario again, but this time store the phone numbers in a BIGINT column and use that as the Teradata Primary Index.
-Again we create 100 million rows and keep them in our table.
-The resulting graph now looks like what we would have expected for the CHARACTER column:
+Let’s revisit the scenario, but this time, we store the phone numbers in a BIGINT column and employ it as the Teradata Primary Index.
+We create a table containing 100 million rows.
+The resulting graph corresponds to our expectations for the CHARACTER column.

-The chart becomes a sharp impulse function, with values strictly ranging between 93 and 98.
-Every AMP is assigned 625,000 rows, with a negligible variation of ±280.
-Even better, there are no duplicate hashes anymore!
+The graph is now a precise impulse function, with values ranging exclusively from 93 to 98.
+Each AMP is allocated 625,000 rows, with a minimum fluctuation of ±280.
+Most importantly, there are currently no replicated hashes.